mediafoundation/media-sdk/README.md

 - `chain`: A chain object.
 See [Viem's Chains](https://viem.sh/docs/chains/introduction#chains) for more details.
 If nothing is provided, the default chain will be used, which is Ethereum Goerli until mainnet launch.

 - `transport`: An array of transport objects.
-See [Viem's Custom Transport](https://viem.sh/docs/clients/transports/custom) for more details.
+See [Viem's Transport](https://viem.sh/docs/clients/intro#transports) for more details.

 - `privateKey`: A ECP256K1 private key as a hex string to create a wallet client.
 Example: 'afdfd9c3d2095ef696594f6cedcae59e72dcd697e2a7521b1578140422a4f890'.